Where to Stay in Nagoya? Check our guide to the best places to stay in Nagoya, one of the biggest cities in Japan

 Budget Accommodation in Nagoya

-Cafe & Guest House Nagonoya – a great budget accommodation in Nagoya, with easy access to the metro (Kokusai Center Station).
+Cafe & Guest House Nagonoya – a great budget accommodation, with easy access to the metro (Kokusai Center Station).

 Reasonably Priced Accommodation in Nagoya